kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 We will argue that pairwise methods should not be understood as isolated mechanisms, but as part of a larger _paradigm of decision-making_ incorporating multiple complementary techniques.
 By approaching pairwise methods as a _paradigm_, it becomes easier to see how the various elements combine into a high-performance system for allocating shared resources.

-This essay will focus on the use-case of "[public goods funding](https://en.wikipedia.org/wiki/Public_good)," in which communities come together to fund critical infrastructure, as this is the domain with the most activity and richest basis for analysis.
+We will focus on the use-case of "[public goods funding](https://en.wikipedia.org/wiki/Public_good)," in which communities come together to fund critical infrastructure, as this is the domain with the most activity and richest basis for analysis.
 The scope of these methods, however, is broader: instead of funding public goods, we could apply these methods to problems as grand as the setting of federal budgets, or as mundane as judging hackathons or [prioritizing chores in a coliving house](https://www.zaratan.world/chorewheel).
 Given the range of possible applications, getting pairwise right would be a major unlock in our ability to coordinate at scale.